Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Currently, all bed-based addiction treatment services are subject to the same licensing requirements, regardless of the type or intensity of services provided.

-The proposed amendments would create 3 types of bed-based addiction treatment services subject to separate licensing requirements:
+The amendments create 3 types of bed-based addiction treatment services subject to separate licensing requirements:

 - Withdrawal management services – Medically supervised services to manage or support an individual through the process of withdrawal from one or more substances.